Suny-programming-language/Suny/document/document.md

 print(add(1, 2))  # 3
 ```

-**Explanation:**

-* `function name(parameters) do ... end` defines a named function.
-* `return` specifies the value that the function gives back.
-* You can call the function using its name, passing required arguments.

 ---

-#### Higher-Order Functions
+### 5.5.2 Higher-Order Functions

-Functions can accept other functions as arguments, or return functions:
+Functions can take other functions as arguments:

 ```suny
 function apply(func, x, y) do